Tom Burnett (Flight 93 passenger): Legacy

 Burnett is buried at Fort Snelling National Cemetery in Minnesota.
 Funeral and burial services were held on May 24, 2002.

 On September 14, 2001, the Jefferson High School football team wore on their helmets the number 10, in honor of Burnett, who wore that number when he played at Jefferson High.

 In March 2002, Bradley Street, a small street in Pleasanton, California, that runs outside the headquarters of Thoratec Corp. where Burnett worked, was renamed Tom Burnett Lane.

 On September 11, 2002, the Mall of America in Bloomington, Minnesota, dedicated the Tom Burnett 9/11 Memorial near the Nordstrom Court, with the loved ones of Burnett in attendance.

 In 2002, Burnett, along with Beamer, Bingham and Glick, were posthumously awarded the Arthur Ashe Courage Award.

 A post office in his hometown of Bloomington, Minnesota, was renamed the Thomas E. Burnett Jr. Post Office.

 Every May, Oak Grove Middle School students volunteer for a Thomas Burnett Day of Service.
 At Jefferson High School, Burnett's former teammates created a memorial to honor him situated between two football practice fields.
 The school's hallways display photos of Burnett and his jersey, which was retired on September 5, 2002, at Bloomington Arena during the game between Bloomington Jefferson and their rival, Bloomington Kennedy.
 A memorial scholarship was started in his honor, and a collection of his favorite books was placed in the school's media center.
 A white oak tree was planted in front of Saint Edward's Catholic Church in Bloomington, where Burnett was confirmed, and where his funeral was held.
 A large fieldstone in front of the tree is inscribed with the passage from the Book of John 15:13: "There is no greater love than to lay down one's life for one's friends".

 In 2004, Burnett's biological daughter Mariah Mills turned 19 and became legally entitled to access information about her birth parents.
 She learned that Burnett was her father, and she eventually formed a relationship with Deena Burnett and with her half-sisters.
 Deena gave Mills an unfinished letter that Burnett had written for her in 1987.

-Burnett was portrayed by Greg Benson in the documentary The Flight That Fought Back, Jeffrey Nordling in the TV film Flight 93, and by Christian Clemenson in the film United 93.
+The University of Minnesota founded the Tom Burnett Advanced Leadership Program in 2006.
+Each year a group of final-year students work as a group on skills relating to courageous leadership and active citizenship.
+Over 200 students have matriculated through the program.

 In 2008, Thoratec Europe Limited (Thoratec Corporation's European distribution arm based in Great Britain) gave its new UK headquarters in Huntingdon, Cambridgeshire, the name Burnett House.